 It’s also fulfilling to expand the organizational leadership and outreach as President of LVFD, Inc., the department’s charitable nonprofit.

-Washington DC, USA – Raised funds for local charities, including the American Cancer Society, American Heart Association, Arthritis Foundation, and National Multiple Sclerosis Society, by running several 10k races.
+Washington, DC, USA – Raising funds for charities such as the American Cancer Society, American Heart Association, Arthritis Foundation, and National Multiple Sclerosis Society through community race events.

-Hong Kong – Raised money for Oxfam’s poverty alleviation and emergency relief projects in Asia and Africa by completing the challenging 100km MacLehose Trail walk.
-The event, which originated as a military training exercise for the Gurkha Signals Regiment in 1981, became a popular annual fundraiser hiking event.
+Hong Kong – Participating in Oxfam’s 100km MacLehose Trail challenge to support poverty-alleviation and emergency-relief programs throughout Asia and Africa.
+The event, which originated as a military training exercise for the Gurkha Signals Regiment in 1981, became a popular team fundraiser.

 Also participated in wildlife rescue calls, educated local ranchers on conservation and human-animal conflicts such as protection strategies vs. killing predators (including the endangered jaguar) that would come onto their land and consume livestock.